-Globally, we continue to focus on strengthening our core business through our fiscal 2020 initiatives, which include the strengthening of our customer subscription programs, the launch of our Protandim® NAD Synergizer product in October 2019, continued investment in our red carpet program, expanding our global footprint, including the roll out of our product lines to international markets, enhancements to our compensation programs, and the continued development and improvement of distributor training tools and technologies that will help our independent distributors grow their businesses and improve the customer experience.
-During the three months ended September 30, 2019, we celebrated our 10 year anniversary at our Kansas City Elite Academy, held multiple events in Japan, including our Japan Convention in September 2019 and, in the beginning of October 2019, introduced our new Protandim® NAD Synergizer product, along with the updated Protandim® Tri-Synergizer system which now targets three separate pathways to fight the effects of aging.
-We are scheduled to fully launch our New Zealand market in November 2019 and remain committed to refining our mainland China e-commerce business model.
+Globally, we continue to focus on strengthening our core business through our fiscal 2020 initiatives, which include the strengthening of our customer subscription programs, the launch of our Protandim® NAD SynergizerTM product in October 2019, continued investment in our red carpet program, expanding our global footprint, including the roll out of our product lines to international markets, enhancements to our compensation programs, and the continued development and improvement of distributor training tools and technologies that will help our independent distributors grow their businesses and improve the customer experience.
+During the three months ended March 31, 2020, we held our first ever Destination Elite Academy in Cancun, Mexico and we rolled out pricing changes and free shipping initiatives in several of our markets targeted towards driving price alignment among product lines and markets as well as increasing average order sizes and providing incentives for monthly subscription orders.

 Gross Margin.
-Our gross profit percentage for the three months ended September 30, 2019 and 2018 was 83.7% and 83.5%, respectively.
-The increase in gross margin is primarily due to decreased inventory obsolescence and handling costs and changes to our geographic and product sales mix.
+Our gross profit percentage for the three months ended March 31, 2020 and 2019 was 83.8% and 83.4%, respectively.
+Our gross profit percentage for the nine months ended March 31, 2020 and 2019 was 83.6% and 83.4%, respectively.
+The increase in gross margin is primarily due to the initial impact of the pricing change beginning in January 2020 as well as decreased inventory obsolescence and handling costs and changes to our geographic and product sales mix.

 Commissions and Incentives.
-Commissions and incentives expenses during the three months ended September 30, 2019 were \$26.8 million or 47.6% of revenue as compared to commissions and incentives expenses of \$27.8 million or 50.0% of revenue for the three months ended September 30, 2018.
-The decrease in commissions and incentives expenses as a percentage of revenue is due mainly to the timing of promotional and incentive programs and investment in our red carpet program.
+Commissions and incentives expenses during the three months ended March 31, 2020 were \$26.7 million or 47.6% of revenue as compared to commissions and incentives expenses of \$27.2 million or 48.6% of revenue for the three months ended March 31, 2019.
+Commissions and incentives expenses during the nine months ended March 31, 2020 were \$82.7 million or 47.6% of revenue as compared to commissions and incentives expenses of \$83.2 million or 49.0% of revenue for the nine months ended March 31, 2019.
+The decrease in commissions and incentives expenses as a percentage of revenue is due mainly to the timing and magnitude of investments in our promotional and incentive programs and our red carpet program.
 Distributor commissions as a percentage of commissionable revenue generated remained consistent during the comparable periods.